-A research at the West Virginia University School of Medicine found that after 3 months of a yoga practice, 88% of people stopped or reduced taking pain medication and 70% of them reported less lower-back pain.
+Research at the West Virginia University School of Medicine found that after 3 months of yoga practice, 88% of people stopped or reduced taking pain medication and 70% of them reported less lower-back pain.
 Body awareness and alignment during yoga practice reduce different types of chronic and acute back pain, including herniated discs, sciatica, and scoliosis.

-In the issue of the Journal of the American Dietetic Association was reported a unique connection between a yoga practice and healthy eating.
-It is believed that yoga increases mindful eating, that means being more aware of what you eat and when to stop.
+The issue of the Journal of the American Dietetic Association has reported a unique connection between yoga practice and healthy eating.
+It is believed that yoga increases mindful eating, which means being more aware of what you eat and when to stop.

 6. Anxiety and depression

-Yoga as well as regular physical exercise can improve sleep.
+Yoga, as well as regular physical exercise, can improve sleep.
 Calming for both the mind and the body, restorative yoga poses are recommended for those who have trouble falling asleep or staying asleep all night.
-A small study at Harvard Medical School’s Brigham and Women’s Hospital had found statistically significant improvements in all aspects of staying, falling, and awaking from sleep.
+A small study at Harvard Medical School’s Brigham and Women’s Hospital had found statistically significant improvements in all aspects of staying, falling, and waking from sleep.